 With 1975's "M.lle Le Gladiator" we're in full avantgarde music, the album even contains a long church organ solo performance and is a very difficult listen.
 After the Bla Bla's demise the following releases up to 1978 were all in the same direction, with long instrumental piano or synth performances closer to contemporary music than to progressive.

 1979 saw the first radical turn, with the new wave-inspired album "L'Era Del Cinghiale Bianco" that began a fruitful collaboration with violinist Giusto Pio.
 The album was a big hit and later works followed the same style, with very good arrangements and highly inspired and original lyrics.
-In the 2000's Battiato is still one of the leading figures in italian music.
+From late 1980's until today Battiato is still one of the leading figures in italian music.

 - 63 Vocals

 - 39 Instruments & Performance